 I was lucky to have been on a SCIC Sailing holiday before and had a good idea of what to expect, but this time I was bringing my boyfriend Stephen on our first overseas holiday together – no pressure then!
 Thankfully within about two minutes of arriving onboard Nemesis, our traditional Turkish gulet wooden sailing boat home for the next seven nights, he was declaring it the ‘ideal holiday’ and things only got better from there.
 Within a couple of days he’d become more relaxed, more cheerful and more content than I’d ever seen him, and back in the real world it is the highest praise to say that something makes us feel as if we were back in Turkey.

-A luxury sailing in Turkey experience
+Sailing in luxury in Turkey

 The beauty of sailing with SCIC Sailing is that you can choose to do as much or as little as you like, so if historical sites and cultural tours are your thing, then your ship’s captain will take you to any number of the ancient spots which are scattered around the coastline.
 If you’d like to stay all week in one place, doing nothing more than soaking up the sun, then this can be arranged too.
 The boats can be hired exclusively for one party or you can book a berth on a group trip, meaning the chance to make new friends and share the experience with people from different parts of the world.